-Each of the white, black and gold pieces were attached to the red felt circle with permanent bonding fabric tape.
+I attached each of the white, black, and gold pieces to the red felt circle with permanent bonding fabric tape.
 In order to preserve the sweatshirt for future use, I adhered the red felt circle to the sweatshirt with temporary adjustable hem tape.

 On to the second costume…

 This Captain America Halloween costume was a bit harder than the Elmo costume, though that’s not saying much.
 It’s still so easy that just about anyone can do it.
 You don’t need a sewing machine or any fancy crafting skills.

 Like the Elmo costume, I started with a solid blue sweatshirt and blue joggers from Primary that I knew the boys would continue to wear as regular clothes long after Halloween.
 The single-use Halloween costumes create so much waste!

 Supplies For Simple DIY Low Waste Captain American Halloween Costume

 - Blue sweatshirt and blue joggers (from Primary Kids)